Emerson College: Early expansion and growth

 The college expanded and rented space at 36 Bromfield Street, and moved to Odd Fellows Hall on Berkeley and Tremont Streets in the South End of Boston.
 With the new location, the college's first library was established in 1892.
-Henry Lawrence Southwick, a faculty member and alumnus, became a financial partner for the college with Emerson.
+Henry Lawrence Southwick, a faculty member and alumnus, became a financial partner for the college with Charles Wesley Emerson in 1889.
 This financial partnership led to the acquisition of the Boston School of Oratory from Moses T. Brown in 1894.

 At the turn of the century, faculty members Henry and Jessie Eldridge Southwick and William H. Kenney purchased the college from Dr. Emerson.
 Soon after, the college rented a new location in Chickering Hall.

 Dr. Emerson retired in 1903 and William J. Rolfe, a Shakespearean scholar and actor, was named the second President of Emerson College of Oratory.
 His service as president lasted until his retirement in 1908.

 As the Student Government Association of the college held its first meeting in 1908, the third president of the college, Henry Lawrence Southwick, was inaugurated.
-He introduced the study of acting and stagecraft into the college curriculum.
-During his tenure, the college rented a new building at 30 Huntington Avenue in Copley Square.
+During his tenure, the study of acting and stagecraft became more prominent in the college curriculum and the college rented a new building at 30 Huntington Avenue in Copley Square.
 The college was also granted the right to award Bachelor of Literary Interpretation (B.L.I.) degrees.
 In addition, Emerson became the first school with a collegiate-level program in children's theater in 1919.
 The school offered its first course in Journalism in 1924.

 The college purchased its first piece of real estate with a new women's dormitory building at 373 Commonwealth Avenue in the Back Bay, and started intramural sports in 1931 with the organization of volleyball games.

 Administrative restructuring

 In 1930, full charge and control of the college was transferred to the Board of Trustees by William H. Kenney, Henry Lawrence Southwick, and Jessie Eldridge Southwick.

-When Harry Seymour Ross was appointed the fourth president of Emerson College in 1931, the first course in radio broadcasting was taught by the program director of WEEI, a Boston AM radio station.
-The purchase of buildings at 130 Beacon Street and 128 Beacon Street a year later began the presence of Emerson College in Boston's Back Bay.
+In 1932, the first course in radio broadcasting was taught by the program director of WEEI, a Boston AM radio station.
+Harry Seymour Ross became the fourth president of Emerson College in 1933.
+That year, the college purchased buildings at 128 and 130 Beacon Street, beginning its presence in Boston's Back Bay.
 Emerson kept ownership of these buildings until summer 2003.

 In the following years, a professional training program in speech pathology (1935) and the first undergraduate program in broadcast journalism (1937) were offered for the first time in the United States.
-Construction of a theater behind 128–130 Beacon began, and the institution was granted the right to award Master of Arts degrees.
+Construction of a theater behind 128–130 Beacon was completed in 1939, and the institution was granted the right to award Master of Arts degrees in 1941.